-On December 14, 2013, my husband and I got married.
-He was the first person I ever told about my children.
+On December 14, 2013, I got married.
+My spouse was the first person I ever told about my children.
 At the time, I still believed my children were no longer alive.
-After all those years later, I finally allowed myself to grieve the loss of my children.
-I was deeply saddened by the thought that my children were never given real names or had the chance to celebrate a birthday.
+After all those years later, I finally allowed myself to grieve the loss of my children and gave them names.
+The names were Joshua, David, Joseph, Hope and Grace.

-During the same period of time April 25, 2014, a ministry in Tyler, Texas that fights human trafficking had an event.
+During that same time period, April 25, 2014, a ministry in Tyler, Texas that fights human trafficking had an event.

 At church on Mother’s Day May 11, 2014, they were handing out flowers to all of the mothers.
 In the parking lot of the church, there were several magnolia trees in bloom.
-My husband gave me a magnolia.
-After church, we both went to my favorite turtle pond.
+I was given a magnolia.
+After church, I went to my favorite turtle pond.
 I left the magnolia in the water.

 That month, instead of choosing to change my identity and leave Texas permanently, God lead my husband and me to leave Texas temporarily and go on a much needed vacation.
 As we were driving through Birmingham, Alabama, I saw that on both sides of the street there were trees and trees full of hundreds and hundreds of magnolias.